9001/copyparty/docs/devnotes.md

   * remove brokers / multiprocessing stuff; https://github.com/9001/copyparty/tree/no-broker
   * reduce the nesting / indirections in `HttpCli` / `httpcli.py`
     * nearly zero benefit from stuff like replacing all the `self.conn.hsrv` with a local `hsrv` variable
-* reduce up2k roundtrips
-  * start from a chunk index and just go
-  * terminate client on bad data
-    * not worth the effort, just throw enough conncetions at it
 * single sha512 across all up2k chunks?
   * crypto.subtle cannot into streaming, would have to use hashwasm, expensive
 * separate sqlite table per tag